seandlg/sds011docker/Readme.md

 This AQI-Sensor project connects to a SDS011 nova PM Sensor & periodically queries it for data.
 It saves the data in a MongoDB database & runs a light nodejs-Webapp, that displays the data in a simple graph.
-The entire applicatoin is dockerized and ready to deploy.
+The entire application is dockerized and ready to deploy.

 Run the app as follows:
 1) Connect the sensor to your USB-port & ensure that it is accessible under /dev/ttyUSB0 (this is standard for many Linux based systems such as Ubuntu)